-LRS 910 - Constitutional Law Moot Court Competition
+LRS 910 - Constitutional Law Moot Court Competition Credits: 1 or 2

 This national moot court competition focuses on constitutional law and is sponsored by Charleston School of Law.
 Students will write a brief and participate in oral arguments during rounds of competition.
 Students must apply, try out and be accepted by the Moot Court Board for this traveling team.
 (Cue to the global pandemic, the competition this year (2020/21) will be virtual.)